freqtrade/freqtrade/CONTRIBUTING.md

 ## Before sending the PR

-Do the following if you disabled pre-commit hook when commiting.

 ### 1. Run unit tests

 All unit tests must pass.
 If a unit test is broken, change your code to